 I promise you, if we can stop shaming, judging, and blaming each other, stop arguing over beliefs/opinions rather than coming together on facts, and if we can face hard truths about the perpetual reality of abortion… successful, satisfying solutions to this age-old feud will result.

 *If you agree, show your support by sharing.
-If you don’t and you got this far, thanks for reading.
-Comments are closed because extremists be cray and I refuse to give over my space to negativity.
+If you don’t and you got this far, thanks for reading!
+I hope this opens dialogue between you and your friends or family, or at the very least, I hope it got you to think.
+I chose to close comments because extremists be cray and I refuse to give over my space to negativity.